The user management page lets you add and manage user accounts, as well as make these inactive.

 When creating new user accounts, it is a good idea to make the login name identical to the version control login of the user.
 One advantage is that the user does not have to remember a new login.
 Another advantage is that certain features are enabled in Collaborator because it can correlate users from version control changelists with Collaborator users.
 Finally cross-system reporting becomes much easier when the logins are the same.

 After you create a user you are returned to the same screen.
 This makes it easy to add multiple users quickly.

 The user list shows every user in the system along with key information about each.

-Also, you can search for user logins that contain the specified letters.
+Also, you can search for user logins or display names that contain the specified letters.